Banana Island (Qatar)

-Banana Island (جزيرة الموز) is a small island in Qatar.
+Banana Island (جزيرة الموز) is a small island in Qatar constructed by Power International Holding.
 Its territory is crescent-shaped and is located off the coast of the capital city of Doha.
-It is a natural island in the Persian Gulf.
+It is an artificial island in the Persian Gulf.
 Banana Island Resort Doha by Anantara was built there.

 The island covers 20 ha and has its own marina and reefs.
 The entire structure was completed by 2015.
 It has diverse vegetation such as palm trees and gardens and luxurious facilities for tourists.